Our goal is to share information and products that are truly helpful to renters.

-Plain and simple, professional moving companies make the process to hire movers as painless as moving can possibly be.
+Professional moving companies make the process of moving as painless as can possibly be.
 If you don’t need to do any sorting ahead of time, you can pretty much walk out the door at your old place, take a mini-vacation, and show up at your new place a few days later.
 That’s pretty cool.

 On the other hand, full-service moving companies are clearly the most expensive option.
 You can expect to pay anywhere from $1200-$4500.